sharmapankaj2512/sharmapankaj2512.github.io/_posts/2017-04-01-technical-books-blogs.md

 published: true
 ---

-List of books and blogs that have influenced and helped me get better at building software.
+Books and blogs that have influenced and helped me get better at building software.

 ### GIT